ahlstromcj/seq66/README.md

             -   PPQN setting issue causing slow/fast playback.
             -   Segfaults due to not stopping playback before loading the next song or basing calculations on missing values..
+        *   Fixing the botch of the Set Master tab.
         *   Fixed app exiting unceremoniously if "quiet" is set.
         *   Fixed minor issue in Song zoom with 1920 PPQN.
         *   Fixed odd bug breaking MIDI-control-out (display).